Supreme Court Emergency Pushed After Magazine Ban Struck Down & Ruled Unconstitutional!

 Frequently Asked Questions

-The Benson ruling struck down Washington D.C.'s magazine ban, creating a direct conflict with the Ninth Circuit's decision upholding California's ban in Duncan v.
+The Benson ruling struck down Washington D.C.'s magazine ban, directly conflicting with the Ninth Circuit's decision in Duncan v.
 Bonta.
-This split of authority significantly increases the likelihood of the Supreme Court granting review.
+This split between appellate courts significantly increases the likelihood of the Supreme Court granting review to resolve the Second Amendment issues surrounding standard-capacity magazines.

 Related News